 Our report to the Audit Committee includes the risks of material misstatement that, in our professional judgment, were of most significance in the audit of the parent company financial statements of the current period and which therefore comprise the key audit matters that we are required to describe in this report.

-We also provide the Audit Committee with the declaration provided for in Article 6 of Regulation (EU) No. 537537, confirming our independence as defined by the rules applicable in France, as set out in particular in Articles

-L.821-27 to L.821-34 of the French Commercial Code and in the French Code of Ethics for statutory auditors.
+We also provide the Audit Committee with the declaration provided for in Article 6 of Regulation (EU) No. 537/2014, confirming our independence within the meaning of the rules applicable in France, as set out in particular in Articles L. 821-27 to L. 821-34 of the French Commercial Code and in the French Code of Ethics for statutory auditors.
 Where appropriate, we discuss with the Audit Committee the risks impacting our independence, and the related safeguards.

-Paris-La-Défense and Lyon, April 17, 2024 The Statutory Auditors
+Paris-La-Défense and Lyon, April 14, 2025

+The Statutory Auditors